JuliaML/MLDataPattern.jl/docs/index.rst

    documentation/targets

-Now that we have discussed all the basics, we can start to cover some of the more advanced topics.
+Now that we have covered all the basics, we can start to discuss some of the more advanced topics.
 A particularly important aspect of modern Machine Learning is what is known as *model selection*.
 Most of the time, this boils down to choosing appropriate